Where is Yushu?

 The six representative counties of Yushu Prefecture present their respective cultural shows and display their lifestyles of people.
 They bring yaks and sheep on the ground to represent the nomadic life and sing Tibetan folk songs.
 In addition, the participants of each county perform their local dances.
 Among the dance performance, the most delightful is The performance centered around the admission ceremony of General Gesar, a brave lord and cultural hero of the legendary kingdom of Ling.

 The famous Tibetan singers present their new album as it is a great opportunity for the advertisement.
 There is also a traditional Tibetan fashion show as it is quite different from a modern fashion show.
 The men and women wear different kinds of jewelry which there own and walk with pride as the crowd applauds.

 Festival take away

-On the falling days, people gather at Gesar Corner and start playing traditional Tibetan games such as tag-war, wrestling, and weight lifting.
-Some individual games are introducing for older and younger people, and it is full of fun.
+On the falling days, people gather at Gesar Corner and start playing traditional Tibetan games such as tag war, wrestling, and weight lifting.
+Some individual games are introduced for older and younger people, and it is full of fun.
 For example, participants have to run, crawl under the wheel and flip over the oil barrel, undress the Tibetan traditional dress, run back and forth then wear the dress again.

 Tibetan people love to party, and there’s nothing they love more than a party in nature.
 So rest of the day, friends and family congregate under the shade of a tall white poplar, on the banks of a beautiful river, or out on the green grasslands.
 Then, when bellies are full, people sing songs, dance, play cards, drink wine, and tell stories of days gone by.